anastasia-zolotareva/isrpo-some-pluggin/README.md

 Basic functionality added: shows number of lines and todos.

+### 1.1.1

+It shows information about number of lines per set time.

 ## Following extension guidelines

 Ensure that you've read through the extensions guidelines and follow the best practices for creating your extension.